NiryoRobotics/pyniryo/docs/source/examples/examples_tool_action.rst

 ^^^^^^^^^^^^

-In order to use a tool, it should be plugged mechanically to the robot but also connected software wise.
+In order to use a tool, it should be plugged mechanically to the robot but also connected to the software wise.

-To do that, we should use the function :meth:`~.api.tcp_client.NiryoRobot.update_tool` which take no argument.
-It will scan motor connections and set the new tool !
+To do that, we should use the function :meth:`~.api.tcp_client.NiryoRobot.update_tool` which takes no argument.
+It will scan motor's connections and set the new tool !

 The line to equip a new tool is ::